abishekmuthian/bonehealthtracker/README.md

 1. Occasionally, Amazon Comprehend Medical returns incorrect offset for the BMD scores and thereby mismatching the BMD score for those bone sites.
 Deleting the report and Uploading it again fixes the issue.
 2. Bone Health Tracker can currently display utmost 3-4 reports due to limitations with cookie size.
 3. If a later report contains a new bone site, Then it could be shown as belonging to a wrong year.
 Usually, Consecutive reports have same bone sites for a patient.
 4. Bone Health Tracker uses [Cloudflare Turnstile](https://www.cloudflare.com/products/turnstile/) for the security of the forms as an alternative for captcha.
-This is necessary because Bone Health Tracker would be used by the elderly and disabled where a captcha can cause friction.
+This is necessary because Bone Health Tracker could be used by elderly and the disabled where a captcha can cause friction.
 Turnstile is currently in Beta and so there are occasions when the widget doesn't get displayed; A browser refresh usually fixes it and if doesn't then we need to give a gap of 10-15 mins before attempting again.

 ### Copyright
 © 2022 Abishek Muthian https://bonehealthtracker.com.